secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 * **Programs:** Ed Cepulis
 * **Public Sector**: Chris Novello

-***For updates to core GitLab products (Ultimate and Premium), exceptions will be made. **Please reach out to the #channel-programs-ops Slack channel for assistance.
+Please reach out to the #channel-programs-ops Slack channel for assistance.

+*Exceptions can be made for updates to core GitLab products (Ultimate and Premium)

 ### Internal Price File Communications